caseydavenport/cube-tools/drafts/2023-10-21/REPORT.md

 - [[Dream Trawler]] is on watch.
 I need control finishers, but this one feels potentially too oppressive.
 I didn't enjoy playing it in my deck, and I certainly didn't enjoy playing against it.
 I wish it didn't have one of lifelink or hexproof.
 - [[The Binding of Titans]] is a bit of a feelbad.
 I still like the card, but it feels bad when it misses.
 It milled my opponent's wrath early-game.
 - [[Wilderness Reclamation]] is pretty cool.
 I should spend some time thinking about it as a build around.
+- Could use a few more typed dual lands to make [[Knight of the Reliquary]] more useful.
+In decks that want to run him, a lot of the lands also want to be nonbasic.

 # Changes to consider